Guidance for GPs in England on getting your pension record up to date

 1. Request information about your pension from NHS Pensions

-2. Raise a complaint in relation to with PCSE
+3. Raise a complaint with PCSE

 If the information provided to you by NHS Pensions shows there are missing practitioner years, we suggest that you raise this as a complaint to PCSE and we have produced a template letter to aid you.
 If any missing years relate to service which is pensionable under the “officer” section of pension scheme, then this will need to be taken up with NHS Business Services Authority (NHS BSA).

 As a GP you are a member of the practitioner part of the NHS Pension scheme.
-You may also hold officer roles (for example if you are employed by an NHS Trust or ICB) or if you were part of the NHS Pension scheme prior to becoming a GP (i.e. as a junior doctor), those roles would have been in the officer part of the scheme and these officer roles are not managed by PCSE.
+You may also hold officer roles (for example if you are employed by an NHS Trust or ICB) or if you were part of the NHS Pension scheme prior to becoming a GP (i.e. as a resident doctor), those roles would have been in the officer part of the scheme and these officer roles are not managed by PCSE.

 This stage may require you to provide information regarding Type 1 and Type 2 forms that you may or may have not submitted.